KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Grid-to-Track.md

 # open generated def. remember to change <date> to your latest run (or the run you're using right now)
 cd Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/<date>/results/placement/

 # load the def in magic now
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &
 ```

-**Disclaimer:** the following images were taken from the lecture.
-I noticed that the results I was getting wasn't the same as what the professor got.
+**Disclaimer:** The following images were taken from the lecture.
+I noticed that the results I was getting weren't the same as what the professor got.
 I wasn't sure if it would be a major deal, but I am choosing to play it safe and use their images instead.
 Don't worry, only a couple images are not mine!

 ![placement def in magic](./Grid-to-Track-Images/placement-def.png)